rodrigomelo9/amba/amba.md

 ### Reasons for BURST transactions

 > In a real system, there are latencies and arbitration.
-There, burst transfers and outstanding transactions come into the action
+There, burst transfers and outstanding transactions come into the action.
 <!-- .element: style="font-size: 0.4em !important; width: 55em;" -->

 ----